Network community detection via neural embeddings: Results

 \subsection{Simulations: Planted Partition Model}

 We test the graph embedding and community detection algorithms on networks of $n=100,000$ nodes generated by the PPM, with $q \in \{2, 50\}$ communities of equal size and average degree $\langle k \rangle\in \{5, 10, 50\}$ (Fig.~\ref{fig:performance_vs_mixing_multipartition}).
 Spectral methods find communities better than random guessing below the detectability limit $\mu^*$, i.e. $S > 0$, for $\mu < \mu^*$ and $\langle k \rangle=50$ (Figs.~\ref{fig:performance_vs_mixing_multipartition}C and F).
 However, their performance is much worse when the average degree is small ($\langle k \rangle=5$, Figs.~\ref{fig:performance_vs_mixing_multipartition}A and D).
 For example, Laplacian EigenMap falls short below the detectability limit ($\mu< \mu^*$), despite having the optimal detectability limit when the average degree is sufficiently large ~\cite{radicchiParadoxCommunityDetection2014}.
 All techniques, including BP, which is supposed to be optimal for sparse networks, fail the exact recovery of the clusters for sparse networks even if the value of $\mu$ is low ($\langle k \rangle = 5$, Figs.~\ref{fig:performance_vs_mixing_multipartition}A and D).
 We find that misclassifications are inevitable for these highly sparse networks because some nodes end up being connected with other communities more densely than with their own community by random chance.
 The BP algorithm also fails for the networks with $q=50$ communities, even for small $\mu$ values.
-This may be because BP employs a greedy optimization strategy that may converge to a suboptimal solution near the starting point.
+The optimality of the belief propagation hinges on the assumption that loops in the network are negligible.
+This assumption is unlikely to be true when the network is dense, resulting in the underperformance of the BP algorithm.
 Notably, the poor performance of the BP algorithm is mainly observed in the networks with 50 communities ($q=50$), where the prevalence of many local minima may exacerbate the limitations of the greedy optimization.